FFMasterSlave/DLAI-alternative-notes/README.md

 I thought it could be useful for future students of this exceptional course to have some reference material on the theoretical part.

-Consider these slides as a form of support for the course.
+Consider these slides as a form of support for your learning.

-IMPORTANT: These are some key informations to take into consideration:
+**IMPORTANT**: These are some key informations to take into consideration:
 - these are student notes made for students, so there may be errors.
 If in doubt, ask Professor Rodolà, who will surely be able to provide the correct answers.
+- more recent iterations of the course may differ in some topics.
+If so, always refer to the most recent versions of the slides.
 - the notes are in Italian (sorry).
 If i see some kind of interest in this work, i may take into consideration to translate them in English.
 - the notes were taken using [Foxit PDF Editor](https://www.foxit.com/it/pdf-reader/) vesrion 2023.2.0.21408, but they should be viewable with other PDF readers as well.